Bill Cowher

 William Laird Cowher (/'kaʊ.ər/; born May 8, 1957) is an American former professional football linebacker and coach who served as the head coach for the Pittsburgh Steelers of the National Football League (NFL) for 15 seasons.
 He began his coaching career as an assistant under Marty Schottenheimer for the Cleveland Browns and Kansas City Chiefs, serving as the latter's defensive coordinator from 1989 to 1991.
 In 1992, Cowher was named head coach of the Steelers, a position he held until his retirement following the 2006 season.
-After retiring, he joined The NFL Today as a studio analyst.
+After retiring, Cowher joined The NFL Today as a studio analyst.

-Under Cowher, Pittsburgh won eight division titles, two AFC Championship Games, and Super Bowl XL.
+Under Cowher, the Steelers won eight division titles, two AFC Championship Games, and Super Bowl XL.
 Cowher's Super Bowl victory marked the first championship title for the franchise in over two decades and the first not to be won by Chuck Noll, his predecessor.
 The Steelers appeared in the postseason 10 times with Cowher, including six consecutive appearances from his 1992 hiring to 1997, which made him the second NFL head coach to reach the playoffs during each of his first six seasons after Paul Brown.
-He was inducted to the Pro Football Hall of Fame in 2020.
+Cowher was inducted to the Pro Football Hall of Fame in 2020.

-Early life and college career
+Early life and college

 Cowher was born and raised in Crafton, Pennsylvania, a suburb of Pittsburgh.
-Growing up, he lived only about 15 miles from Three Rivers Stadium.
-He is the son of the late Laird and Dorothy Cowher.
-His father attended Duquesne University in Pittsburgh's Bluff neighborhood where he was briefly a classmate with eventual Steelers owner Dan Rooney.
-He has two brothers; Dale and Doug.
-The Cowher family resided on Hawthorne Avenue, in Crafton, while Cowher was growing up.
+Growing up, he lived only about 5 miles from Three Rivers Stadium.
+Cowher is the son of the late Laird and Dorothy Cowher.
+His father attended Duquesne University in Pittsburgh's Bluff neighborhood, where he was briefly a classmate with eventual Steelers owner Dan Rooney.
+Cowher has two brothers, Dale and Doug.
+The Cowher family resided on Hawthorne Avenue, in Crafton, while Cowher grew up.